 - Water sales.
-In the first quarter of 2024, total water sales were \$ 2.2 million compared to \$ 2.7 million during the same period of 2023.
-Water sales decreased compared to the prior year due to less water sold from our Caprock water rights.
+In the first quarter of 2024, three and six months ended June 30, 2024, total water sales were \$2.2 million \$2.6 million and \$4.7 million, respectively, compared to \$2.7 million \$4.1 million and \$6.9 million during the same period periods of 2023.
+Water sales decreased compared to the prior year due to less water sold from our Caprock water rights, rights as we maximize injection rates at our HB mine and less water sold on our South ranch due to timing of fracs and increased demand for our brine water.

-See Note 14 of our unaudited condensed consolidated financial statements included in "Item 1.
+See Note 14 15 of our unaudited condensed consolidated financial statements included in "Item 1.
 Condensed Consolidated Financial Statements (Unaudited)" of this Quarterly Report on Form 10-Q regarding legal proceedings related to our water rights.

 - Byproduct sales.
 We sell byproducts such as salt, magnesium chloride, brines, and water that are derived from our potash and Trio® operations.
-Byproduct sales were \$5.4 million during the first quarter of 2024, compared to \$6.6 million for the same period of 2023 as increased brine sales were offset by decreased sales of magnesium chloride and water.
+Byproduct sales were \$5.4 million \$6.0 million during the first second quarter of 2024, compared to \$6.6 million \$7.7 million for the same period of 2023.
+Byproduct sales were \$11.4 million during the first half of 2024, compared to \$14.2 million for the same period of 2023 as increased brine sales were offset by decreased sales of magnesium chloride and water.
+We expect minimal, if any, byproduct sales of water in the second half of 2024 as we continue to maximize injection rates at our HB mine.